 Iran’s Judiciary Media Center said that Azarpeik’s conviction followed separate complaints filed by Iranian parliament members Mohsen Dehnavi and Zahra Sheikhi, and two other unnamed plaintiffs.
 She was fined and banned from social media for two years and was ordered to issue a public apology in a newspaper.

-Political analysts and press freedom activists believe that her arrest could be politically motivated, linked to her criticism in the media of high-ranking officials, including Mohammad Bagher Ghalibaf, Speaker of Iran’s Parliament and a candidate in Iran’s presidential election, held in June and July of 2024.
+Political analysts and press freedom activists believe that her arrest was politically motivated because of her criticism in the media of high-ranking officials, including Mohammad Bagher Ghalibaf, Speaker of Iran’s Parliament and a candidate in Iran’s presidential election, held in June and July of 2024.

 Azarpeik was previously imprisoned for her journalism in 2014.